codearoni/generator-gizmo/docs/usage.md

 yo gizmo
 ```

-## Questions
-* Name - Defaults to the name of the active directory.
-This will be used to populate your manifest, bower, and package files.
-* Version - The version of your app.
-Expects and defaults to semantic versioning.
-* Decscription - Used to populate your bower file.
-* Author's name - Used in the package file.
-* Company name - Used for the signing of your certificate and extension compiling.
-* Country - Used for the signing of your certificate and extension compiling.
-* State/province - Used for the signing of your certificate and extension compiling.
-* License - Used in your package and bower files.

-## Quick Start
+### Building your extension

-After the generator finishes building your files, be sure to install the node and bower modules
+Gizmo should auto-download your dependencies.
+If it fails for some reason, be sure to install them with the following command.

 ```
 npm install && bower install
 ```

-Run the following command(s), your zxp will be in the build directory
+Run the following command(s), and your zxp will be in placed in the build directory
 ```
 gulp cert && gulp build
 ```